modernish/modernish/README.md

 another is present, use separate `thisshellhas` invocations separated by the `||` shell operator.)

-Note that the tests for the presence of short and long form shell options only check if a shell option by that name exists on this shell.
-No attempt is made to verify that the option does the same thing as on another shell.
+Note that the tests for the presence of reserved words, built-in commands, shell options, and signals only check if an item by that name exists on this shell.
+No attempt is made to verify that it does the same thing as on another shell.

 Exit status: 0 if this shell has all the *items* in question; 1 if not; 2 if an *item* was encountered that is not recognised as a valid identifier.